Scott-Coates-Org/solo-project-shakizwastaken/README.md

 *** WHEN YOU ARE UP AND RUNNING, YOU MAY DELETE EVERYTHING ABOVE -EXCEPT- THE VERY TOP LINE. *** -->

+### App musts :

+-CRUD operations on schools, classes, students, and instructors.
+-user authentication and authorization for users depending on user role.

+### Optional features :

+-Find school -> parents can find schools for their children -Events management/Events media -> schools can host events and share media for parents, students, and other schools to see.
+-School clubs management -> schools and students can start new clubs, get new members, and host club events through the app.
+-chat -> classes can communicate with their instructors and club members in a secure way.

 ## Sprint Progress

 Go to the [milestones tab](../../milestone/1) to track your progress.

+### Sprint #1

+- database setup
+- admin/school manager role UI -> CRUD operations page, users view page

+### Sprint #2

+- authentication -> basic authentication
+- user authorization

+### Sprint #3

+- students UI -> view classes, assignments, etc... ( optional -> UI responsiveness )
+  -current user profile UI -> edit profile, change settings, etc...

+### Sprint #4

+- Finish authentication setup
+- Simple bugs fixing -> fix any simple potential bug

+---

 ## Project Overview